Iowa judge denies woman's request to halt state mask ban law - NewsBreak

 Iowa judge denies woman's request to halt state mask ban law

-DES MOINES, Iowa (AP) — A state court judge has declined to halt enforcement of an Iowa law that prohibits school boards from enacting mask requirements, saying there is no evidence that any school board would immediately impose a mask mandate if the law wasn’t in effect.
+A state court judge declined Friday to halt enforcement of an Iowa law that prohibits school boards from enacting mask requirements, saying there is no evidence that any school board would immediately impose a mask mandate if the law wasn't in effect.

-The ruling came Friday in a lawsuit filed by Frances Parr of Council Bluffs.
-She is the mother of twin boys.

-SEE MORE: Council Bluffs mother is suing Gov. Kim Reynolds, Departments of Ed. and Public HealthIowa mother sues state over law banning local mask mandates

 Comments / 0